 From a very young age, I have been encouraging my kiddos to be creative and artistic.
 To some parents, all they think of when they hear painting with toddlers is messy messy messy!
-Now I am not going to try to convince you otherwise… I do not have a secret that will make painting with your toddlers magically unmessy.
+Now I am not going to try to convince you otherwise… I do not have a secret that will make this art process magically unmessy.
 However, I have a few tips for you to help make the best out of it every single time!

-A Few Final Tips for Painting with Toddlers:
+A Few Final Tips for Painting with 1 and 2-year-olds:

 I really hope you take the time for painting with your toddler.
 It will surely be a memorable experience!